Kristen Francis

 In our first session together, here's what you can expect

-I meet all of my clients with respect, compassion and equality.
-In our first session I'll ask questions about you and your personal struggle, ready to answer any questions you may have.
-I will also pay special attention to your sense of trust and safety.
+I meet all of my clients with respect and compassion.
+In our first session I'll ask questions about the client's personal struggle and I'll be prepared to answer any questions they may have.
+Trust and safety are the cornerstone of any healthy relationship, so I'll be fostering these necessities.

 The biggest strengths that I bring into our sessions